internetarchive/iaux/packages/ia-topnav/README.md

 @see [www/index.html](www/index.html) for the simplest example with all the defaults

-`yarn start` => open demo: `http://localhost:8000/www/index.html`
+`yarn start` - runs local server in Demo directory is in `/www` folder `yarn start` => open demo: `http://localhost:8000/www/index.html`

 It shows a dynamic change of the logged in user name -- and how it will re-paint the menus.